realchonk/accounthing/README.md

 Both files are typically stored in the `${prefix}/db` directory, where `${prefix}` is the path `accounthing.sh` and supporting files are located.

+### Invoice generation
+The files used to generate invoices are found under `${prefix]/invoice/`.

+Invoices are generated from a `template.tex` file which uses a customized `invoice.cls` class.
+The template is written in LaTeX and the resulting invoice is a PDF.

+By default, a logo `Logo.png` is used at the top of the invoice.
+The template file `Logo.xcf` is provided that should be edited with GIMP.
+You should only change the size of the logo if you intend to use a different paper format than DIN A4.

+Feel free to modify these files to fit your need.

 ## Usage
 ### Managing Customers
 To create a new customer: